home-assistant/home-assistant.io/source/hassio/hassos_faq.markdown

 ## Is the Raspberry Pi 4 with 8GB RAM supported?

 The Raspberry Pi 4 with 8GB RAM is supported with Home Assistant OS 5.5 and later using the 32-bit and 64-bit image.
-The 64-bit is the bettere tested option at this point.
+The 64-bit is the better tested option at this point.

 ## How do I run a specific version of Home Assistant?